 - Mayonnaise (we use Duke’s)

-- Louisiana Hot sauce (as desired)
+- Louisiana Hot sauce (or your favorite hot sauce as desired)

 Using a mortar and pestle, crush the fennel seeds and pepper together.
 Add to the salt, sugar and other spices in a small bowl.
 Rinse the beef roast and pat dry with paper towels, then coat the roast with spice mix.
 Next, in a large pot or Dutch oven, heat the olive oil on high heat.
 Place the meat in the hot pan and sear on all sides in the hot oil until a nice brown crust is formed.
 Transfer the roast to a pan or platter.